RenderKit/oidn/README.md

   - You should now have `libOpenImageDenoise.so` as well as a set of example applications.

-## Compiling Open Image Denoise on Windows
+## Compiling on Windows

-On Windows using the CMake GUI (`cmake-gui.exe`) is the most convenient way to configure Open Image Denoise and to create the Visual Studio solution files:
+On Windows using the CMake GUI (`cmake-gui.exe`) is the most convenient way to configure Intel Open Image Denoise and to create the Visual Studio solution files:

-  - Browse to the Open Image Denoise sources and specify a build directory (if it does not exist yet CMake will create it).
+  - Browse to the Intel Open Image Denoise sources and specify a build directory (if it does not exist yet CMake will create it).

-  - Click “Configure” and select as generator the Visual Studio version you have (Open Image Denoise needs Visual Studio 14 2015 or newer), for Win64 (32-bit builds are not supported), e.g., “Visual Studio 15 2017 Win64”.
+  - Click “Configure” and select as generator the Visual Studio version you have (Intel Open Image Denoise needs Visual Studio 14 2015 or newer), for Win64 (32-bit builds are not supported), e.g., “Visual Studio 15 2017 Win64”.

   - If the configuration fails because some dependencies could not be found then follow the instructions given in the error message, e.g.,